 2. Keep in touch in a meaningful way.

 Once you know what’s important to them, keep an eye out for reports or third-party intelligence that you think they might find useful.
 Then when you find it, email it to them with a short note, pointing out the things of interest to them.
 This info may well help them, but if nothing else, it simply shows you care about them.
-It is acts like these that start to build trust and help you to be able to talk to your clients throughout the year.
+It acts like these that start to build trust and help you to be able to talk to your clients throughout the year.

 3. Close out your project the right way.

-To summarize, if you have the courage to have a deeper conversation beyond the service you provide, you’ll not only understand your client better, you may also be able to ask them questions in every interaction that they may find valuable.
+To summarize, if you have the courage to have a deeper conversation beyond the service you provide, you’ll not only understand your client better, but you may also be able to ask them questions in every interaction that they may find valuable.
 This approach helps them with their own thinking.
 The key is to be curious and seek to help them.
 If you do this, you’ll have plenty of reasons to talk to them all year round and maintain that ongoing relationship.
 After all, it, is vital to be able to talk to your clients all year round, regardless of whether you are working with them or not.

 If you need more help planning your client interactions either get in touch or download our free BD Client Action plan.